HomeRoutesCounty MapsGuidesOld Maps & GuidesLinksAbout UsContact Us

 F. Karcher Rd.
 A low traffic route that had several groups of cyclists when I visited it.
 This route starts with County N (described above).
 It jogs north one-half mile on US 45 (moderate traffic in this section) and then continues on Karcher to its end, just before the Walworth county line.
 Offers access to the Bong Recreation area and Burlington.
 To continue into Walworth County, either go north on Fish Hatchery Rd. to South Lake Shore Dr or, at the end of Karcher, go north on Fishman.
 Both routes connect to County P (McHenry Rd).
 Go south on P (traffic, use shoulder) to Warren Rd.

-H. Racine County Bike Route, south branch.
-This follows the official Racine county route to Burlington, except that it crosses I-94 on Braun Rd. rather than KR (lower traffic since there is no exit).
+I. Racine County Bike Route, south branch.
+This follows the official Racine county route to Burlington, except that it crosses I-94 on Braun Rd. rather than KR (lower traffic since there is no interchange).

 II.
 North-South routes